 - Sales plateau.
 At a certain point, long-proven processes start to produce less predictable results, and the addition of new salespeople only aggravates the issue.

 - First sales hire.
 Small businesses thrive when passionate owners lead sales.
 Eventually, owners step down to manage operations.
 At this stage, coaches like Oberg help greenfield sales organizations develop predictable processes to recruit, retain and grow their sales team.
+This includes manager coaching too.

 Of course, hiring the right sales coach can be difficult.
 In their search, companies may ask the wrong questions and can get lost in all the options.
 “Since most companies have never enlisted an effective sales coach, most owners and leaders don’t even know what to ask for,” says Joseph Zente of Z|Three.
 “They may ask ‘Can you help train my salespeople?’ or ‘Can you help me hire a great salesperson?’ or ‘Can you spend a day with my sales team to motivate or teach them?’
 What they should be asking is ‘How can you help me build an accountable sales culture that can create consistent, predictable, sales results?’”